citiususc/composit/README.md

     limitations under the License.

 ### Citation

+This library implements an algorithm based on the research work described in http://dx.doi.org/10.4018/jwsr.2012040101.
 We encourage you to cite our journal paper if you use ComposIT or some parts of the library in your research:

 > Rodriguez-Mier, P., Mucientes, M., Vidal, J. C., & Lama, M. (2012).
 [An Optimal and Complete Algorithm for